Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

-Finally, the only step missing here is the step of adding the noise contribution of the CNOTs.
+\bbbsection{Noisy CNOTs -- Two-Step Protocol} Finally, the only step missing here is the step of adding the noise contribution of the CNOTs.
 To do this, we have to consider separately the cases for the two-step protocol and the repeater protocol (only the deterministic execution, as it is the one where noisy CNOTs are applied).
 The simpler way to calculate this is recursively.
 For the two-step protocol we had that:

 where $\rho_{00} = \rho_{11} = h(p_n) (1-\mu_1) (1-\mu_2) (1-\mu_3) + \order{\epsilon^2} $ and in fact the diagonal terms that are not part of the GHZ state are always at least $\order{\epsilon^1}$.
 The first thing to note is that, under the linking protocol, these diagonal terms can never jump to the GHZ state entries without it resulting from an error, meaning, they always contribute to the fidelity of the final state in $\order{\epsilon^1}\cdot \order{\epsilon^1} = \order{\epsilon^2}$.
 Doing so and calculating the GHZ entries recursively, by adding more links, we get that: